mikespook/gorbac/README.md

 Usage
 =====

-Despite you can adjust the RBAC instance anytime and it's absolutely safe, the library is designed for using with two phases:
+Although you can adjust the RBAC instance anytime and it's absolutely safe, the library is designed for using with two phases:

 1. Preparing